abu-hasan98/android-tour-guide/README.md

 # Android Tour Guide
 Become a senior Android engineer by learning from the best resources.
-This guide handpicks top videos, articles, and tools from 1,000+ resources for maximum value.
+This guide handpicks top videos, articles, and tools from 3,000+ resources for maximum value.

+🚧 Under Heavy Development 🚧

 ## The selection criteria
 - Speaker Clarity: Easy-to-understand language.